-This Action Plan represents the third year (PY 2022; July 2022-June 2023) of the City of Rochester's current Five Year Consolidated Plan (PY 2020-2025) for its Community Development Block Grant (CDBG) program.
+This Action Plan represents the fourth year (PY 2023; July 2023-June 2024) of the City of Rochester's current Five Year Consolidated Plan (PY 2020-2025) for its Community Development Block Grant (CDBG) program.
 This plan is an extension of the identified needs as defined in the Program Year (PY) 20-25 Consolidated Action Plan.

-The PY 2022 Community Development Block Grant (CDBG) amount for the City of Rochester is \$245,875.00, with \$49,175.00 (20%) allocated for planning and administration, \$36,881.25 (15%) for public services, and the balance of \$159,818.75 for projects focused on the areas of housing rehabilitation and public facilities/infrastructure.
+The PY 2023 Community Development Block Grant (CDBG) amount for the City of Rochester is \$229,576, with \$45,915 (20%) allocated for planning and administration, \$34,436 (15%) for public services, and the balance of \$149,225 for projects focused on the areas of housing rehabilitation and public facilities/infrastructure.
 The U.S. Department of Housing and Urban Development (HUD) restricts public services funding (non-construction operating expenses) to 15% of the city's overall annual grant allocation and administrative costs to 20% of the city's overall annual grant allocation.

-The primary focus of the PY 2022 Action Plan is (1) to support the regional homeless shelters and their services to prevent homelessness through support of rental assistance and home rehabilitation programs aimed at low to moderate income Rochester residents and (2) to address the economic and social services impacts of the continuing COVID-19 pandemic for lower-income Rochester households.
+The primary focus of the PY 2023 Action Plan is (1) to support the regional homeless shelters and their services to prevent homelessness through support of rental assistance and home rehabilitation programs aimed at low to moderate income Rochester residents and (2) to address the economic and social services for lower-income Rochester households.
 Each funded activity also addresses one of the three national objectives set forth by HUD for CDBG grant expenditures: (1) to provide decent housing; (2) to provide a suitable living environment; or (3) to expand economic opportunities.

-2. Summarize the objectives and outcomes identified in the Plan provide decent housing, to provide a suitable living environment, and to expand economic opportunities.
+2. Summarize the objectives and outcomes identified in the Plan